 This is the biggest on-line collection of Greek inscriptions.
 You can search easily for Greek words, or for combinations of Greek words.
 You may also browse per region or city, or per corpus.
-NB In most cases this is straightforward, but for some 50 cities (notably in Asia Minor) it sticks to the numbering of an older elctronic corpus of McCabe.
+NB In most cases this is straightforward, but for some 50 cities (notably in Asia Minor) it sticks to the numbering of an older electronic corpus of McCabe.
 Use the Claros concordance to pair the McCabe numbers with other corpora.
+Please note that there may be doublures!

 The aim of the project Epigraphic Database Heidelberg (EDH) is to integrate Latin inscriptions from all parts of the Roman Empire into an extensive database.
 Since 2004 Greek inscriptions from the same chronological timespan are also being entered.
 It consists of three databases the Epigraphic Text Database, the Epigraphic Bibliography and the Photographic Database.
 A geographical database is currently under construction (1/11/2013).
 It will be integrated in EAGLE Europeana (see below)